The Healing Power of Food

 Ginger is a time-honored remedy for motion sickness.

-Dramamine (but without this anti-nausea med’s sleepy side effects).
+Making it as effective as Dramamine. (but without this anti-nausea med’s sleepy side effects)

 Super-food-remedies: A square of dark chocolate